Mothers of all newborn babies are offered testing for certain conditions by testing a blood spot taken from the baby's heel.

 Conditions which the heel prick test can screen for are as follows:

 - Sickle cell disease - this is an inherited blood disorder.
 Treatment started early in life, can prevent complications.
+This may include taking regular antibiotics and having extra vaccinations.

 - Cystic fibrosis - this is an inherited disorder that affects the internal organs, especially the lungs and digestive system.
 The heel prick test detects a chemical called immunoreactive trypsinogen.
 This is high in babies with cystic fibrosis.
 If it is high then a sweat test and genetic test are usually done to confirm the diagnosis.
 The earlier the diagnosis is made, the sooner treatment can begin which improves the outlook (prognosis).